oroinc/documentation/book/importexport.rst

 =========================

-The `OroImportExportBundle`_ is intended to import entities into or export them out of the Oro Platform.
+The `OroImportExportBundle`_ is intended to import entities into or export them out of OroPlatform.
 The bundle uses the `OroBatchBundle`_ to organize the execution of import/export operations.
 Any import/export operation is a job.